horizonnlabs/sc-gnogen-gng-mining-rs/README.md

 ## Smart Contract State

 The contract can be under two different states: `Preparation` and `Battle`.
 In the `Preparation` state, users can stake their NFTs, withdraw them and claim rewards.
-In the `Battle` state, users can perform clashes.
+In the `Battle` state, users can withdraw NFTs, claim rewards and perform clashes.
 Each 24 hours the contract will switch from `Preparation` to `Battle` until all clashes have been performed.
 Then the contract will switch back to `Preparation` state.

 ## Clash mechanics